 The Commercial Harvest Plan for Scallop by Trawl is attached to this IFMP as Appendix 1.
 For information about First Nations harvest of scallops for food, social and ceremonial (FSC) purposes and the recreational fishery, please refer to Section 1 and 7 (this document).
-Appendix 2 provides descriptions of commercial Scallop Management Areas and other information related to harvesting areas.
+Appendix 2 provides descriptions of commercial Scallop Management Areas.
 Appendix 3 is an example of a Scallop by Trawl commercial harvest log.
 Appendix 4 discusses fishing vessel safety.